dale42/showtime/README.md

 ## Status

-*Show Time* is currently not usuable in any practical way.
+*Show Time* is minimally usable.

-Show Time can add and remove shows and show elements.
-Total show time and element editing is not implemented, yet.</p>
+Shows and their elements can be added and removed and it keeps a running total of time.

-**Known Issues**
+## Known Issues

 * Drag and drop sorting is not working in Fire Fox